dipesh227/dreampixeltechnology/README.md

     -   **YouTube Thumbnail Generator**: Create click-worthy thumbnails by emulating popular creator styles.
     -   **Ad Banner Generator**: Produce professional ad banners in various aspect ratios using proven marketing styles.
     -   **Politician's Poster Maker**: Generate impactful posters for political campaigns based on specific themes and party branding.
+-   **Secure User Authentication**: Sign in with your Google account to save and manage your creations.
 -   **Flexible AI Provider Support**:
     -   Use the application's **default Google Gemini** provider out-of-the-box.
     -   Integrate your own API keys for **Custom Gemini**, **OpenRouter**, and **OpenAI (GPT-4 & DALL-E 3)**.